-Step 3: Advance Your Career By Earning Certification
+Step 3: Earn Certification

 To become more valuable employees, telecom technicians have several certification opportunities.
 The Telecommunications Industry Association (TIA) offers the Session Initiation Protocol (SIP) certification.
 The Society of Cable Telecommunications Engineers (SCTE) certifies telecommunications professionals in areas such as broadband installers.
 To meet certification requirements, candidates must pass an exam that covers practical skills and industry knowledge.